aviaryhq/cloudglue-mcp-server/README.md

 **Transcribe and Extract Information from Videos**

-- `transcribe_cloudglue_video`: Returns rich multimodal video transcript of a video uploaded to CloudGlue.
+- `transcribe_cloudglue_video`: Returns rich multimodal video transcript of a video uploaded to Cloudglue.
 - `transcribe_youtube_video`: Returns detailed description of a YouTube video.
-- `extract_cloudglue_video_entities`: Returns detailed entities extracted from a video uploaded to CloudGlue.
+- `extract_cloudglue_video_entities`: Returns detailed entities extracted from a video uploaded to Cloudglue.
 - `extract_youtube_video_entities`: Returns detailed entities extracted from a YouTube video.

 **Manage Video Files and Collections**